airoldilab/ai-sgd/README.md

-# Averaged implicit stochastic gradient descent (AI-SGD)
+# Stability and optimality in stochastic gradient descent

 This is the accompanying code implementation of the methods and algorithms for a paper in progress.